 4 –Better eyelid hygiene with 4-terpineol

 Many Americans experience dry eye symptoms caused by blepharitis (a gritty or burning sensation in your eyes, excessive tearing, itching, red and swollen eyelids, dry eyes or crusting of the eyelids).
 But did you know that the problem may not be your eyes but rather your eyelids?
 Poor eyelid hygiene can actually cause dry eye and blepharitis.
 Better ocular hygiene is essential to keep blepharitis away and avoid a disease progression to chronic dry eye.
-While previously there were few options for practicing good ocular hygiene, today there are eyelid cleansers which are specially formulated to clean your eyelids.
+While previously there were few options for practicing good ocular hygiene, today there are eyelid cleansers that are specially formulated to clean your eyelids.

 Eyelid cleansers can be purchased online and are typically sold as either wipes or foam.
 Both types of eyelid cleansers can be used to keep your eyes and eyelids clean and free from debris and irritants.
 But you can get greater benefits with the ones containing 4-Terpineol.

-4-Terpineol is an effective, natural and soothing facial cleansing agent.
+4-Terpineol is an effective, natural, and soothing facial cleansing agent.
 As it cleans your eyelids, it leaves your skin feeling cool and refreshed.

 - Cliradex is the only eyelid and face cleanser with 4-Terpineol.
 It’s easy to use and also easy to take with you as Cliradex wipes are individually packaged, and easily fit into a purse or pocket.